 OverTime is an American rapper, actor, song writer, and record producer who’s known for his blue collar, working class, style of music which originates from his upbringing in Montana.
 His style of music is comprised of hip hop, country, and 70’s style rock.
-Let’s call it 'urban alternative'!
+Let’s call it 'urban alternative' or 'country rock rap'!

 Born in Bozeman, MT, the youngest of 5 children to his parents, OverTime grew up with a 2 family life after the divorce of his parents when he was 3.
 Shortly after the divorce, OverTime moved to Missoula, MT where he experienced a more “city-like” life with his mother where he resides today.
 His father, a miner and rancher, remained in the small town of Whitehall, MT where OverTime spent his summers growing up in that small town country life giving him the best of both worlds.
 The value of work was instilled into OverTime at an early age, growing up in the classic “Blue Collar” family.
 His mother, who’s worked for the railroad his entire life would work 50+ hrs per week, and his father would set an example by working even more than that at the mines.

 As OverTime grew, sports became a major of his life.
 He was a 3 sport athlete playing basketball, football, and baseball which he’d eventually become solely focused on as the years grew on.
 At 16, OverTime’s mother took a job in a rural area of Montana that didn’t offer high school baseball.
 Together with his Father, his Mother agreed to allow him to continue to live in Missoula, MT so he could pursue sports at a competitive level as long as he maintained his grades and kept his focus.
 So, what happens when you have a 16 yr old kid living on his own with little to no supervision?
 Parties became more of a focus than school and sports.
 This began a period of drinking and drug use.